-- 1.1 Newman Catholic College (NCC) fully recognises the responsibility it has under section 175 of the Education Act 20021 to have arrangements in place to safeguard and promote the welfare of children. - 1.2 This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at the school.
+- 1.1 Newman Catholic College (NCC) fully recognises the responsibility it has under section 175 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+The Headteacher should ensure that this policy is understood, and followed by all staff. - 1.2 This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at the school.
+Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding.
 Through their day-to-day contact with students and direct work with families, staff at the school have a crucial role to play in developing a culture of vigilance, for instance through noticing indicators of possible abuse or neglect and referring them to Social Care via Brent the Brent Family Front Door, the Brent LADO or the school's DSL (See section 4). - 1.3 This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at the school.
 Our policy applies to all staff, paid and unpaid, working in the school including governors.
 Teaching assistants, mid-day supervisors, secretaries as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the school and its governors. - 1.4 This policy has been developed in accordance with the principles established by: - i.
 The Children's Act 1989 - ii.
 The Children's Act 2004 - iii.
 Education Act 2002 (section 175) - iv.
-Keeping Children Safe in Education (DFE September 2020) - v.
+Keeping Children Safe in Education (DFE September 2023) - v.
 Working Together to Safeguard Children (DfE July 2018) - vi.
 The Education (Student Information) (England) Regulations 2005 - vii.
 Education Act (1996) - viii.
 Children Act (1989) - ix.
 Sexual Offences Act (2003) - x.
 Information Sharing (2015)